STUDENTS Policy

 more than forty-five (45) days after the request is made.

-All information contained in a student's educational record,
+All information contained in a student's

-demonstrate a legitimate educational interest in the student's records and to
+school officials who demonstrate a legitimate educational interest in the

-parents/guardians or eligible students.
+student's records and to parents/guardians or eligible students.
+A student’s

-Upon request by military recruiters or an institution of
+Upon request by military recruiters or an

-parental consent.
+prior parental consent.
 Military recruiters will be provided the same access to

 students as is given to institutions of higher learning.